The Medicare Rights Center in Westchester

 Meet the People

-Seniors Out Speaking on Medicare (SOS Medicare)vicky and dave
+Seniors Out Speaking on Medicare (SOS Medicare)

 The award-winning SOS Medicare program trains and mobilizes volunteers to educate their peers about Medicare issues in their own communities.
 Our volunteers visit senior centers, religious institutions, public housing projects, clubs and other sites throughout Westchester to speak about health care topics that interest people with Medicare and their families.